 FXDD has its own proprietary Swordfish desktop trading platform and WebTrader counterpart and mobile app for iOS, developed by its technology arm, ForexWare, and published by FXDirectDealer LLC – a US-based company to which FXDD Malta has outsourced certain of its back office services.

-The Swordfish desktop platform on Windows has a nice design, considering the number of elements packed into the screen layout, and a simple upper toolbar to help navigate.
+Moving to the Swordfish desktop platform for Windows, the layout has a nice design, considering the number of elements packed into the screen layout, and a simple upper toolbar to help navigate.

 The charting module offers a range of chart types with 23 indicators, more than 20 drawing tools, the ability to import indicator sets, and time frames.
 However, while Swordfish’s charts are a useful starting point for traders, they do not come near some of the more comprehensive chart offerings of other platforms, where hundreds of indicators can be accessed by default.